dgieselaar/vorm/README.md

 ![Tests passing](https://travis-ci.org/plestik/vorm.svg?branch=master)
 # vorm
 Generate dynamic, stateful Angular forms via JSON, JavaScript Objects or HTML and still talk to the same API.
+Vorm is largely based on my experiences with writing another Angular form generator.
+It (kind of) favors immutability & functional programming over shared mutable state and parsed expressions.
+It's backed by over 80 tests, with close to 100% code coverage.

 ## What does vorm do?